 Revisions of the code of ethics were necessary since the needs of the clients also change.
 In order to fit in the changing society, The Code makes it clear that nursing is a profession that gives high value to human rights and access to health care and sustenance of life with respect to the views of different people.

 Basic concepts of the Code of Ethics

-2. Autonomy – The concept of autonomy can be seen during decision-making of undergoing such procedures whether invasive or not.
-An informed consent is one example of how a nurse can practice the concept of autonomy.
-Nurses must be able to accept the fact that an individual may have different cultural and religious background that could influence his or her submission to medical procedures.
+2. Autonomy – The concept of autonomy can be seen during the decision-making of undergoing such procedures whether invasive or not.
+Informed consent is one example of how a nurse can practice the concept of autonomy.
+Nurses must be able to accept the fact that an individual may have different cultural and religious backgrounds that could influence his or her submission to medical procedures.
 Using a written consent during such cases can protect the patient and the hospital in particular against legal violations of invading the privacy of an individual.

 3. Beneficence and nonmaleficence – These concepts can be seen during rendering nursing care.
 It is very important that nursing care must do not harm (beneficence) but rather be safe for the patient.
 Likewise, nursing care must also be sure enough that it cannot lead to intentional harm (nonmaleficence).
 Patients nowadays are very sensitive regarding these concepts, so nurses are challenged to give quality nursing care every day.

-4. Fidelity – Most of the time, this term is correlated to marital relationship.
-However, nurses should have fidelity towards four major parts of her profession: patient, company, community and environment.
-Fidelity is being accountable to your actions towards each individual or group you encounter.
+4. Fidelity – Most of the time, this term is correlated to a marital relationship.
+However, nurses should have fidelity towards four major parts of her profession: patient, company, community, and environment.
+Fidelity is being accountable for your actions towards each individual or group you encounter.

 In the Philippines for instance, the Professional Regulatory Board and Board of Nurses have adopted the Philippine Code of Ethics for Nurses in 2004.
 Each nurse practicing in the Philippines must be aware of such in order to serve the Filipinos the best nursing care they could have.